VishwasPG12/expense-tracker/README.md

-# Expense Tracker 💸
+# Expense Tracker

 A simple, clean way to keep track of where your money is going.
 No complicated charts, no annoying notifications—just a straightforward tool to log your daily spends.

 **"Cuz every rupee matters."**

 ## Why I built this
-I was tired of finance apps that felt like I was looking at a stock market terminal.
 I wanted something that looked more like a clean Notion page or a modern mobile app.
 This project was also a good excuse to mess around with **Tailwind CSS v4** and see how the new engine handles minimalist UI.

 ## The Tech
 * **React + Vite**: For a snappy frontend experience.